StevenLambion/SwiftDux/README.md

   - Automatically updates the view after each sent action.
   - Supports action plans.
 - `Connectable` API connects and maps the application state into SwiftUI.
+- `OrderedState<_>` has direct support of List views.
+- Added `View` methods:
+  - `provideStore(_:)` Injects the SwiftDux store.
   - `onAction(perform:)` allows you to track or modify dispatched actions.
-- `OrderedState<_>` has direct support of List views.
+  - `onAppear(dispatch:)` sends an action when a view appears.
+It automatically handles publishers returend from action plans, cancelling them when the view disappears.

 ### Extras